plainionist/plainionist.github.io/_posts/2022-10-03-Thread-Collaboration.md

 ## Types of Concurrency

-Before discussing how concurrently executed components could communicate with each other, let's take a look at different types of concurrency and the needs for collaboration these might have.
+Before discussing how concurrently executed components could communicate with each other, let's take a look at different types of concurrency and the particular needs for collaboration these might have.

 ### Fire & Forget